opensearch-project/documentation-website/_search-plugins/filter-search.md

 # Filter search results

 You can filter search using different methods, each suited to specific scenarios.
-We can apply filters at the query level, using `boolean` query clauses, as well as using `post_filter` and `aggregation` level filters.
+You can apply filters at the query level, using `boolean` query clauses, as well as by using `post_filter` and `aggregation` level filters.

 ## Query-level filtering with boolean queries
 Use a `boolean` query with a filter clause to apply filters to both search hits and aggregations.
 For example, if a shopper searches for "smartphones" from BrandA, a Boolean query can restrict results to only those smartphones from BrandA.